Why Is My Ear Hurting Me? 5 Things To Know!

 During a painful episode, pain signals in the jaw joint are transmitted to the brain.

-The brain then causes the affected part of the body to react to the pain signal by contracting the muscles that surround the joint.
+The brain then causes the affected body to react to the pain signal by contracting the muscles surrounding the joint.

 If you experience pain in your jaw, it could be related to TMJ.
 If you suffer from pain in this area, your doctor will likely recommend an X-ray or a joint MRI.